 Obama's view is similar to that of Justice Stephen Breyer, who dissented from the Supreme Court's decision.
 Even if the Second Amendment protects an individual right to armed self-defense, Breyer said, that right has to be weighed against "other important governmental interests."
 And since a gun law like D.C.'s might reduce violent crime (never mind the lack of evidence that it actually has), the courts should yield to legislators' judgments about how best to strike the balance.

 Writing for the majority, Justice Antonin Scalia replied: "We know of no other enumerated constitutional right whose core protection has been subjected to a freestanding 'interest-balancing' approach.
-The very enumeration of the right takes out of the hands of government the power to decide on a case-by-case basis whether the right is really worth insisting upon.
-A constitutional guarantee subject to future judges' assessments of its usefulness is no constitutional guarantee at all."
+The very enumeration of the right takes out of the hands of government the power to decide on a case-by-case basis whether the right is

 This decision does not bode well for Chicago's handgun ban, which was challenged in federal court the day after the Supreme Court's ruling.
 Since the Court held that D.C. violated the Second Amendment by banning the sort of gun most people prefer for home defense, the only real question in the Chicago case is whether the amendment applies to state and local governments as well as federal domains such as the District of Columbia.

 It seems likely that the right to arms -- which, Scalia emphasized, stems from the basic right of self-preservation -- will be added to the list of civil liberties that the 14th Amendment compels states and municipalities to respect.
 If so, Obama's vision of a toothless Second Amendment will not prevail for much longer, even in Chicago.